 There's background throttling going on.
 Some broadband internet providers slow down certain types of traffic (e.g., peer-to-peer traffic) or restrict data use after a certain cap is reached even when plans are marketed as unlimited.

 There are server issues between you and the connection.
-Your download speeds will also depend on the condition of servers you're downloading from, along with performance of the routers in between them.
+Your download speeds will also depend on the condition of the servers you're downloading from, along with the performance of the routers in between them.

 As you can see, there are a lot of factors that can change how your internet connection is performing on a given day.
 Determining where the problem lies can be tough, but a good place to start is by measuring the speed of your connection.
 From there, you can begin troubleshooting what's causing the slowdown and with a little luck, fix the problem so you can finally get that blazing fast internet you are paying for.

 Measure Your Broadband Internet Speed

 There are tools online to help you figure out how fast your internet connection really is.
 The SpeedTest website lets you test the speed and performance of the internet being delivered by your ISP for free.